 13. A nature walk in Paradise Lost

 While in Paradise Lost, you will enjoy the caves, streams of water, birds chirping, and nature at its best.
-It is a place where you reconnect with nature and enjoy some fresh air at last.
-Apart from nature walks you can do a picnic, camping and bird watching.
+It is a place where you finally reconnect with nature and enjoy some fresh air.
+Apart from nature walks you can picnic, camp and bird watching.

 Entry fee: Ksh 400